santiment/academy/src/docs/metrics/transacted-coin-acquisition-cost/index.md

 - `[$50,658.39 - $59,987.51]` - `2711.52`
 - `[$59,987.51 - ∞]` - `178,339.76`

-It is clear that when the price is at its all time high all of the sellers are profiting but some are profiting much more than others.
-The majority of the bitcoins were last time moved when the price was in the range $59.9k-$57.5k.
-But there are 9,497.95 bitcoins that moved last when the price was under $16.9k.
+It is clear that when the price is at its all-time high, all of the sellers are profiting, but some are profiting much more than others.
+The majority of the bitcoins were last moved when the price was in the range $59.9k-$57.5k.
+But there are 9,497.95 bitcoins that last moved when the price was under $16.9k.

 ### Example

-Let's take a look at what prices were aquired the bitcoins transacted on 20 July 2021 when bitcoin reached a local minimum of around $29,000, after reaching to over $64,000 just 3 months before that:
+Let's take a look at what prices were acquired the bitcoins transacted on 20 July 2021 when bitcoin reached a local minimum of around $29,000, after reaching over $64,000 just 3 months before that:
 - `[$low - $high]` - `number of bitcoins`
 - `[$0 - $15880.41]` -  `13586.16`
 - `[$15880.41 - $29842.86]` -  `694.53`